ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

 echo() method can be rewritten to '=='.

-In addition, it could also be written using the following alternative method.
-The same result is output.
+In addition, for the same output result, the following alternative method could be also written like:

 ```
  @spancolor +== a("class", "c1") | a("title", "foo")
 ```

-The a() method creates a THtmlAttribute object that represents the HTML attribute, using | (vertical bar) to concatenate these.
-It is not an THtmlAttribute object after concatenation but, if you output with the echo() method they are converted to a string of *key1="val1”, key2=“val2”…*, it means that attributes are added as a result.
+The a() method creates a THtmlAttribute object that represents the HTML attribute, using \| (vertical bar) to concatenate these.
+It is not an THtmlAttribute object after concatenation but, if you output with the echo() method, they are converted to a string of *key1="val1”, key2=“val2”…*, means that attributes are added as a result.

 You may use more if you wish.

 ## Rewriting the \<a\> tag

 The \<a\> tag can be rewritten using the colon ':' operator.
-It is as described above.
+It acts as described above.
-To recap a little; the a tag is to be marked on the template as follows.
+To recap a little; the \<a\> tag is to be marked on the template as follows.

 ```html
 <a class="c1" data-tf="@foo">Back</a>